The Wallpaper* guide to London facial treatments, from rejuvenating lasers to skin brightening injectables

 augustinusbader.com

-111 Harley Street
+111 Harley St.

-111 Harley Street by Dr Yannis Alexandrides – also the founder of 111 Skin and 111 Cryo – provides a breadth of surgical, non-surgical and injectable aesthetic treatments (over 10,000+ per year, to be exact, according to its website).
+111 Harley St. by Dr Yannis Alexandrides – also the founder of 111 Skin and 111 Cryo – provides a breadth of surgical, non-surgical and injectable aesthetic treatments (over 10,000+ per year, to be exact, according to its website).
 Each one is performed with the same meticulous care and attention to detail at the clinic, established in 2001.
 Now, it is globally renowned for providing up-to-the-minute treatments via its team of experts.
 This includes the likes of Ameela, a polynucleotide skin-boosting injectable derived from DNA found in salmon sperm.

 Exosomes ASCEplus SRLV, also derived from stem cells, is a topical product used in conjunction with micro-needling, known for its hydrating and healing properties.
 I had mine applied via Potenza, where tiny needles with a thickness according to my skin type (this is decided by a practitioner after a thorough consultation) penetrate the epidermis alongside radiofrequency.
 Encouraging the body’s healing process and collagen and elastin production, though this is not for the faint of heart, the results are worth momentary discomfort.

-111 Harley St, London, W1G 6AW
+111 Harley St., London, W1G 6AW

 111harleystreet.com